R2Northstar/ModdingDocs/docs/source/squirrel/complex_types.rst

   vector myFirstVector = <0, 120, 40>

-We can then get the coordinates out of the vecotr with:
+We can then get the coordinates out of the vector with:

 .. code-block:: javascript